Geological-logo

 I have never seen an actual eruption; the inquisitive, scientific part of me would love to witness one (at a safe distance).
 On my doorstep are three extinct stratovolcanoes 2-3 million years old.
 An hour and a half drive south puts me smack in the middle of the Taupo Volcanic Zone that, historically and prehistorically is prone to cataclysmic, explosive fits.
 The same travel time north and I’m in the Auckland volcanic field, the most recent eruption there being about 600 years ago.
 I have seen the products of volcanism – the quiet effusive types, explosive and cataclysmic events; some as old as 2 billion years, others much more recent.

 The collection of images here is a sample of these events.
 Some I have published, others just visited.
-I include this category in the Atlas because volcanic edifices and eruption products have a significant impact on sedimentary basins, and provide large volumes of sediment that ultimately are distributed throughout terrestrial drainage systems and marine environments; volcanoes contribute to sediments and sedimentary environments.
+I include this category in the Atlas because volcanoes and eruption products have a significant impact on sedimentary basins, and provide large volumes of sediment that ultimately are distributed throughout terrestrial drainage systems and marine environments; volcanoes contribute to sediments and sedimentary environments.

 Volcanics in outcrop: Lava flows